-Sadhguru: Navaratri, culminating with Dussehra, is a cultural festival of great importance and significance for all.
+Sadhguru: Navratri, culminating with Dussehra, is a cultural festival of great importance and significance for all.
 It is a festival that is all about the goddess.
 In Karnataka, Dussehra is about Chamundi, in Bengal it is about Durga.
 Like this, it is about various goddesses in different places, but essentially it is about the feminine goddess or the feminine divinity.

 Dussehra – The tenth day of celebration

-Navaratri is replete with symbolism about vanquishing evil and wanton nature, and about having reverence for all aspects of life and even for the things and objects that contribute to our wellbeing.
-The nine days of Navaratri are classified as per the three basic qualities of tamas, rajas and sattva.
+Navratri is replete with symbolism about vanquishing evil and wanton nature, and about having reverence for all aspects of life and even for the things and objects that contribute to our wellbeing.
+The nine days of Navratri are classified as per the three basic qualities of tamas, rajas and sattva.
 The first three days are tamas, where the goddess is fierce, like Durga and Kali.
 The next three days are Lakshmi related – gentle but materially oriented goddesses.
 The last three days are dedicated to Saraswati, which is sattva.
 It is related to knowledge and enlightenment.

 Vijayadashami – The Day of Victory

 Investing in these three will make your life in a certain way.
 If you invest in tamas, you will be powerful in one way.
 If you invest in rajas, you will be powerful in a different way.
 If you invest in sattva, you will be powerful in a completely different way.
 But if you go beyond all this, it is no longer about power, it is about liberation.
-After Navaratri, the tenth and final day is Vijayadashami – that means you have conquered all these three qualities.
+After Navratri, the tenth and final day is Vijayadashami – that means you have conquered all these three qualities.
 You did not give into any of them, you saw through every one of them.
 You participated in every one of them, but you did not invest in any one of them.
 You won over them.
 That is Vijayadashami, the day of victory.
 This brings home the message of how being in reverence and gratitude towards everything that matters in our lives leads to success and victory.

 Dussehra – Devotion and Reverence